 IUPUI's faculty and librarians represent its most important resource.
 The development and maintenance of every faculty member or librarian's professional expertise must be among the highest priorities of the institution.
 An overwhelming majority of faculty and librarians are professionally competent, productive, and contribute to fulfilling the mission of IUPUI.
 Thus, Faculty/Librarian Review and Enhancement is designed to focus on two small groups of faculty and librarians - those who seek a change in career direction or emphasis and those who are failing to meet minimum levels of performance or productivity.
-Faculty/Librarian Review and Enhancement provides a structure for the preparation and implementation of faculty/librarian development plans to meet the needs of these two groups of individuals.
+Faculty/Librarian Review and Enhancement plans to meet the needs of these two groups of individuals.